Mennafouad41/Web-Scraping-Tasks/README.md

     3.8- Function to find all sections in html code with a specific class and the tag name

- 4- Link_collector, this folder contains simple task to collect all links from a website with a given link and save these links into file.
+ 4- Link_collector, this folder contains simple task to collect all links from a website using BeautifulSoup function  with a given link and save these links into file.